mdredyanahmed/mdredyanahmed/README.md

 - 👋 Hi, I’m @mdredyanahmed
 - 👀 I’m interested in Astrophysics precisely in Exoplanets,Black Hole and Gravitational waves.
 - 🌱 I’m currently working as a summer research intern in gravitational waves in The University of Western Australia.
-- 💞️ I’m looking to enhance my research experience.
+- 💞️ I’m looking forward to enhancing my research experience.
 - 📫 How to reach me: Email:mra19ms014@iiserkol.ac.in  Linkedin: https://www.linkedin.com/in/md-redyan-ahmed-1b2343159/

 <!---